 In addition, a spare change of clothes can come in handy if you are stranded for a while.
 Keep paper maps on hand as well, in case of power outages or downed cell towers.

 One side effect of an earthquake are aftershocks.
 While typically less severe than an earthquake, an aftershock can still cause quite a shake.
-Be aware of potential aftershocks, and should one occur, follow the instructions in Part 1 to safely stop your vehicle.
+Be aware of potential aftershocks, and should one occur, follow the previous instructions to safely stop your vehicle.

 While driving, keep vigilant about any debris that may be in the road, accidents that may have occurred, or cracked and broken roads that may cause damage to your car.
-If power has been knocked out, traffic lights, streetlights, and other road safety mechanisms may not be working, causing further confusion after an earthquake.
+If power has been knocked out, traffic lights, streetlights, and other road safety mechanisms may not be working.

 Listen to emergency broadcasts on the radio for updates on the earthquake, any major damage you may wish to avoid, and updates.